axibase/axibase-collector-docs/updating-collector-on-docker.md

 ## Stop the Collector Process

-Assuming `axibase-collector` is the name of the Collector container to be updated, execute the following command.
+Assuming `axibase-collector` is the name of the Collector container to be updated, execute this command:

 ```bash
 docker exec axibase-collector /opt/axibase-collector/bin/stop-collector.sh